SixArm/sixarm_ruby_geometry/README.md

 <!--INSTALL-SHUT-->

 ## Usage
-### Point
+### Points

 A point can be:

-* 1D: One dimensional, such as a point on a line.
+* `1D`: One dimensional, a point on a line.
-* 2D: Two dimensional, such as a point in an (x, y) plane.
+* `2D`: Two dimensional, a point in an (x, y) plane.
-* 3D: Three dimensional, such as a point in an (x, y, z) space.
+* `3D`: Three dimensional, a point in an (x, y, z) space.
-* ND: N dimensional, such as higher dimensions.
+* `ND`: N dimensional, a point (coordinate) in a higher dimensional space.

-Ruby has two typical ways to implement a point: as an `Array` class, or a `Vector` class.
+A point can be implemented in two ways in Ruby: as an `Array` class, or a `Vector` class.

-We provide both kinds of implementations; you will likely want to pick the implementation that works best with your other code, such as any math libraries that you may be using.
+Both implementations are provided in this gem; you should choose the implementation that works best with your other code and math libraries.

-Point modules that are implemented as arrays:
+Point modules implemented as arrays:

 * `PointAsArray1D`
 * `PointAsArray2D`
 * `PointAsArray3D`
 * `PointAsArrayND`

-Point modules that are implemented as vectors:
+Point modules implemented as vectors:

 * `PointAsVector1D`
 * `PointAsVector2D`